zainahmedsharif/Forecasting-Paper-Implementation/README.md

 ii) Load Time series is obtained from Memorial University of Newfoundland.

-Both these datasets are cpmbined and we obtain the file named Data.xlsx.
+Both these datasets are combined and we obtain the file named Data.xlsx.

 The basic network architecture is given below: